 - Dust / dust mites

 - Viral infections

 Other substances in your work or home environment (allergens or chemicals) may also trigger asthma.
 If you notice a pattern to the severity of your symptoms (worse at work or better when on holiday), speak to one of our doctors.

 What to do next

-If you already know you have asthma and would like advice on managing the condition, or if you are suffering from symptoms which may be asthma, do not hesitate to book an appointment with one of our experienced doctors who can help you.
+If you already know you have asthma and would like advice on managing the condition, or if you are suffering from symptoms, do not hesitate to book an appointment with one of our experienced doctors who can help you.
 Call us or use our online booking system.

 Different people will have different triggers for their asthma attacks.
 Some common triggers include pet hair and dander, colds and viruses, dust, and other environmental factors.
 Knowing your personal triggers can definitely help you avoid having attacks.

 No. Asthma is a chronic condition which may require daily monitoring.
 Proper treatment can alleviate symptoms but the disease needs ongoing management.

 Yes.
 Speak to the doctor about how best to ensure that you are able to participate in physical activity whilst safely managing your condition.